webbertakken/webbertakken/README.md

 How to build a game. 🕹

-Together with my good friend [Fiztban](https://github.com/Fiztban), I'm working on a simple tower defense game called [DinoTD](https://dino.td).
+[Fiztban](https://github.com/Fiztban) and I are working on a simple tower defense game called [DinoTD](https://dino.td).

-Our main goal is to both learn and have fun; I'm learning game programming while my friend learns to create and animate 3d models.
+Our main goal is to both learn and have fun; I'm learning game programming while my he learns to create and animate 3d models.

 ## 🔭 I’m currently working on ...